IHE/RAD.IMR/input/pagecontent/volume-1.md

 > For example, a textual representation of image references may look like (2,16) which means series 2 instance 16.
 The specific textual representation of image references is out of scope of IMR.

-A Report Creator shall use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile as a Report Creator.
+A Report Creator shall be able to use this text-only report to communicate the report with existing non-IMR Report Readers, for example, using HL7 v2 ORU messages, or Send Imaging Result [RAD-128] in the IHE [Results Distribution](https://www.ihe.net/uploadedFiles/Documents/Radiology/IHE_RAD_Suppl_RD.pdf) Profile as a Report Creator.

 ### 1:XX.2.3 Rendered Instance Retrieve Option